has been around since 2004 - it started off slowly, only available to

 option to turn Chat Heads off (yay!)

 Frankly, I'm not a big fan of Facebook's mobile apps.
-But I use them, despite my misgivings.
+But I use them,

 More: 21 Hidden Facebook Messenger Tricks You Need To Try Right Now